Find Out about GROW Model Coaching Effective Questions:

 - On a scale of 0 – 10 with 10 representing the future perfect and 0 being the worst it has ever been, where are you on that scale today?

-- You are at n now, what did you do to get that far?
+- You are at now (n), what did you do to get that far?

-- Where would others put you on the scale?
+- Where would others put you or the situation on the scale?

 - What helps you perform at n on the scale and not 0?

-- Where does the outcome happen for you, even a little bit?
+- Where does the desired outcome happen for you, even a little bit?

 - What do you currently do that works?